aspose-cells/Aspose.Cells-API-References/english/go-cpp/ProtectedRangeCollection/Get/_index.md

 ## Get function

-Gets the <see cref="ProtectedRange"/> element at the specified index.
+Gets the ProtectedRange element at the specified index.

 ```go